Cryptocurrency and Bitcoin in Offshore Banking

 And there are a few providers building these types of networks.
 For example, Ripple in the United States is doing amazing things on the blockchain.
 In China, where FinTech rules, there are 9 or 10 companies operating completely online and outside of the banking system.

-Hopefully these technologies will make there way to the offshore banking industry and free us from US domination and the high costs of doing business on these legacy systems.
+Hopefully these technologies will make their way to the offshore banking industry and free us from US domination and the high costs of doing business on these legacy systems.

 Like Our Articles?